 |Company-owned forests in Japan||1945||188||0||188|

 Our core products are paper and paperboard.
 Recovered paper accounts for 60% of raw materials, while the remaining 40% are wood resources such as woodchips and market pulp.
 The procurement of the raw materials involves many people, from Oji Group employees to local suppliers and communities.
 For responsible raw materials procurement, we established the Oji Group Partnership Procurement Policy (revised in December 2018) and the Wood Raw Material Procurement Guidelines (established in 2005) for wood raw materials.
 Going forward, we will further expand the scope of our risk assessment on the human and labor rights protection, environmental and social risks, which the Oji Group Partnership Procurement Policy states, to reduce risk.

 The Forest Resources and Environment Marketing Business Company of the Group is in charge of procuring raw materials for principal mills in Japan and Jiangsu Oji Paper, in addition to the management of the domestic and overseas forest plantation businesses mentioned above.
 The Forest Resources and Environment Marketing Business Company deliberates on essential issues on the forest plantation, pulp and energy business as well as raw materials procurement, which the Company is in charge of, in line with prescribed procedures e.g. its management meetings and decision/approval regulations.
 As for more essential ones, the Group Management Meeting deals with them.
-Further, the Forest Certification System Implementation Committee meets twice a year in attendance with the procurement departments of Group companies and the Environmental Management Department (in charge of managing Group supplier risks) to share environmental and social issues of the supply chain, discuss and implement improvement measures.
+Further, the Forest Certification System Implementation Committee meets every year in attendance with the procurement departments of Group companies and the Corporate Sustainability Department (in charge of managing Group supplier risks) to share environmental and social issues of the supply chain, discuss and implement improvement measures.

 The Oji Group also manufactures FSC™ certified products using only woodchips that meet the requirements of FSC™ (FSC™ certified wood and wood that meets FSC™ requirements3).
 Further, the Oji Group ensures the traceability4 of all procured wood raw materials such as woodchips and market pulp for principal mills in Japan and Jiangsu Oji Paper in China, which is a unique initiative of the Group.